mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/README.md

 - Latest version of Visual Studio or Visual Studio Code

 ## Target Audience
-The intended audience comprises individuals who have coding skills.
+The intended audience are individuals with coding skills.
 - AI Engineers
 - Software Developers
 - Solution Architects